What is Eradication in Cybersecurity? An Essential Part Of Incident Response Plans

 Depending on how elaborate and severe a cyberattack is, your business can face the following consequences:

 - reputational damage.
-Losing your clients’, partners’ and investors’ trust can lead to a serious reduction in profits, which translates again in financial loss.
+Losing your clients’, partners’ and investors’ trust can lead to a serious reduction in profits, which translates again into financial loss.

 - legal actions.
 It is highly important to protect the data of your employees, clients and providers, especially in these times of GDPR and other similar regulations.
 If this data has been somehow compromised, you can expect fines and regulatory sanctions, maybe even civil lawsuits.

-All this leads us back to the question of what is eradication in cybersecurity.
-The simple answer would be: eradication is a part of a proper incident response plan.
-Let me offer some more details.
 An incident response plan is a “documented, written plan with 6 distinct phases that help IT professionals and staff recognize and deal with a cybersecurity incident like a data breach or cyber attack.”
-The six phases of an incident response plan include preparation, identification, containment, eradication, recovery, lessons learned.

 - threat prevention through DNS, HTTP and HTTPS filtering